janetcruzangel/devops-java-maven-app/README.md

 # Project Name: devops-java-maven-app

-This repository serves a **didactic purpose** to demonstrate automated deployment pipelines.
+This repository serves a **didactic purpose** to demonstrate automated deployment pipelines and the used of a shared jenkins library.
 It contains an external application alongside my custom deployment configuration.

 ## ⚠️ Important Disclaimer & Code Ownership